 Or you might try to get a continuance.
 A continuance changes the date of a court hearing or trial to a later date.
 You can ask a judge for a continuance by filing a motion for continuance.
 Read How to Ask for a Continuance.

 Dress neatly.
 Do not wear printed t-shirts, tank tops, or hats.
 Dress like you are going to a job interview.
 If at all possible, a caregiver should help keep your child occupied.
+Your child should not be in the same room.
 See Tips for the Courtroom.
 This is particularly important for cases that involve the parent-child relationship.
 It is not considered in the best interest of a child to be exposed to courtroom conflict between parents.

 Contact the court coordinator.
 If you have a court date, they likely will be sending you an email invitation.

-Some other tips from the Office of Court Administration:
+Some other tips from the Texas Office of Court Administration:

 - When speaking, look directly at the camera, not at the screen.

 - Position the camera at your eye level or slightly above eye level.

 - Be mindful of what is behind you.
 Choose a solid, neutral wall if you can.